 In 2009 I moved to the UK and had the amazing opportunity to work as a research associate and research therapist at The University of Manchester and the National Health Service (NHS) on a trial of a new therapy aimed at preventing suicide in psychosis.
 Presenting a skills workshop with Professor Nicholas Tarrier at the British Association for Behavioural and Cognitive Psychotherapies (BABCP) conference in Manchester was a career highlight, alongside co-authoring a book on the Prevention of Suicide in Psychosis.

-On returning to Melbourne, she recommenced work in General Practices in Melbourne, providing psychological care to clients with a wide range of conditions, and liaising closely with GPs where appropriate to ensure continuity of care.
-Janet held a Senior Psychologist position at Donvale Rehabilitation Hospital, developing content for a range of group programs and providing assessment and therapy to inpatients and day rehabilitation patients in this setting.
+On returning to Melbourne, I worked alongside GPs in their practices, providing psychological care to clients with a wide range of conditions, and liaising closely with GPs to ensure continuity of care.
+I worked as a Senior Psychologist at Donvale Rehabilitation Hospital in 2018, developing content for a range of group programs (Parkinson's Disease, Chronic Pain and Falls Prevention) and providing therapy to inpatients and day rehabilitation patients.

 For the past 10 years, I have enjoyed working in private practice in Eltham, providing assessment and psychological therapy for a broad range of challenges and mental health conditions.
 Though trained as a clinical psychologist to diagnose and treat mental health conditions, I am mindful of the limitations and problems that arise in the context of a medical model.
 My approach focuses on understanding psychological distress within the unique context of a client’s social, family, and cultural history and on providing evidence-based therapy.
 I maintain an interest in the area of suicide prevention, most recently through participation in a Suicide Prevention Research Group with colleagues from Edith Cowan University, The University of Manchester, and Lancaster University.